soyrochus/codescribe/README.md

 # CodeScribe

+> **Note:** CodeScribe is intended as an example project for how to create MCP servers in both JavaScript and Python.
+The project is in a very early stage.
+It will demonstrate both deterministic tools and tools that use AI, and will likely include additional features such as resource management in the future.

 CodeScribe is a lightweight journaling agent that logs developer notes to daily files using natural language prompts.
 Notes are stored in a `.journal` folder relative to where you run the agent.
 Both a JavaScript and a Python implementation are provided.

 ## Install